hammerdirt/pgamma/README.md

-# Implementation of a Poisson Gamma hirrarchical model.
+# Implementation of a Poisson Gamma hierarchical model.